Han Chinese: Religion

 During the Han dynasty, Confucian ideals were the dominant ideology.
 Near the end of the dynasty, Buddhism entered China, later gaining popularity.
-Historically, Buddhism alternated between periods of state tolerance (and even patronage) and persecution.
-In its original form, certain ideas in Buddhism was not quite compatible with traditional Chinese cultural values, especially with the Confucian sociopolitical elite, as certain Buddhist values conflicted with Chinese sensibilities.
+Historically, Buddhism alternated between periods of state tolerance and persecution.
+In its original form, certain ideas in Buddhism were not quite compatible with traditional Confucian cultural values.
 However, through centuries of mutual tolerance, assimilation, adaptation, and syncretism, Chinese Buddhism gained a respectable place in the culture.
 Chinese Buddhism was also influenced by Confucianism and Taoism and exerted influence in turn – such as in the form of Neo-Confucianism and Buddhist influences in Chinese folk religion, such as the cult of Guanyin, who is treated as a Bodhisattva, immortal, goddess or exemplar of Confucian virtue, depending on the tradition.
 The four largest schools of Han Buddhism (Chan, Jingtu, Tiantai and Huayan) were all developed in China and later spread throughout the Chinese sphere of influence.

 Though Christian influence in China existed as early as the 7th century, Christianity did not gain a significant foothold in China until the establishment of contact with Europeans during the Ming and Qing dynasties.
 Christian beliefs often had conflicts with traditional Chinese values and customs which eventually resulted in the Chinese Rites controversy and a subsequent reduction in Christian influence in the country.
 Christianity grew considerably following the First Opium War, after which foreign missionaries in China enjoyed the protection of the Western powers and engaged in widespread proselytizing.

 The People's Republic of China government defined Chinese-speaking Muslims as a separate ethnic group, the "Hui People".
 This was opposed by the Republic of China government and Muslim celebrities such as Bai Chongxi, the founder of the Chinese Muslim Association.
 Han Chinese Muslims were categorised as "inland nationals with special living customs" under the Republic of China government.
 Bai Chongxi believed that "Hui" is an alternative name for Islam as a religion in the Chinese language instead of the name for any ethnic group, and that Chinese-speaking Muslims should not be considered as a separate ethnic group apart from other Han Chinese.